Toxic Lead Exposure: Assessment & Screening

 |Other||Increased dental caries|

-Currently, there are no Canadian screening guidelines for lead exposure in young newcomers, but most experts believe that all refugee and internationally adopted children and youth should be screened postarrival.
-When there is a suspicion that a child has been exposed to lead postarrival or a child shows low hemoglobin at follow-up, lead level screenings at 3- and 6-month intervals should be considered.
+Currently, there are no Canadian screening guidelines for lead exposure in young newcomers, but most experts believe that all refugee and internationally adopted children and youth should be screened as soon as possible postarrival.25 If the child is ≤6 years of age, the initial BLL was elevated, or risk factors of lead exposure are suspected or present, screening should be repeated in 3-6 months.25 Additionally, all pregnant or lactating females should be screened.

-Clinicians can help to prevent lead exposure in young newcomers to Canada by educating parents about potential harms and common sources of lead toxicity.23 Because sources may be culture-specific (e.g., traditional remedies, therapies or foods), it is important to explore possible risks in a culturally sensitive manner1 and address potential barriers to adopting medical advice, such as living in a substandard environment.
+Clinicians can help to prevent lead exposure in young newcomers to Canada by educating parents about potential harms and common sources of exposure.27 Patients should be directed to reliable sources of information.
+Because sources may be culture-specific (e.g. traditional remedies, therapies or foods), it is important to explore possible risks in a culturally sensitive manner36 and address potential barriers to adopting medical advice, such as living in a substandard environment.
+Additionally, prenatal lead exposure should be prevented by counselling women prior to or during pregnancy on avoiding lead exposure.34 Finally, physicians and other leaders in healthcare should advocate for legislative change where possible to assist in primary prevention efforts.

 - CDC.
 Lead Poisoning Prevention in Newly Arrived Refugee Children: Tool Kit